EdwardRutz/pytest-fizzbuzz/README.md

 - Red, Green, Refactor
 - Write the simplest test possible then write just enough code to get it to pass
+- Pytest verbose mode, `pytest -v `
 - Set git username, `git config --global user.name "Mona Lisa"`
 - Check git username, `git config --global user.name`
 - Python uses four spaces to indent code and does not use tabs

+### Pytest Naming Conventions

+- Test functions should start with the word "test"
+- Classes should start with "Test".
+Note the capitol "T"
+- Filesnames of test modules should start or end with test, "test_example.py"

 ## Sources